zimingg/bandwidth/README.md

 ## Project Details
 * Measure.py

-  In MyMeasure class, I implemented a function MeasureBandwidth which take an URL as input and return an integer.
+  In BandwidthMeasurer class, I implemented a function Measure which take an URL as input and return an integer.

   1. If the input URL is invalid or the URL has a HTTP ERROR, raise Exception.

   2. Use the valid URL to get response.
 We do not store it but count the size while reading through it.

-  3. Get the speed by size / time used, and return.
+  3. Get the speed by size / duration, and return.

 * MyTest.py